-- a. the component bachelor's and master's degrees must already exist as licensed and stateaccredited degree programs; - b. the individual and combined minimum credit requirements are 120 for the bachelor's degree portion and 30 (6000-level) for the master's degree portion for a minimum total of 150 credits; - c. graduate credits may be applied to the requirements of the undergraduate degree, but undergraduate credits may not be applied to the requirements of the graduate degree; - d. graduate credits taken during the final undergraduate year are used to substitute for designated courses in the bachelor's degree program-such credits must be in excess of the 120-credit minimum for the bachelor's degree, the substituted courses must not imperil any relevant agency accreditation requirements, and completion of the bachelor's degree must still be possible if the criteria for matriculation into the master's degree are not met; - e. graduate course requirements may be waived on the basis of appropriate undergraduate coursework, provided that at least 30 6000-level graduate credits remain in the master's portion of the linked plan for completing both degrees; - f. all prevailing program requirements for each component degree must be met (e.g., ExEd requirement for the bachelors, capstone requirement for the master's); - g. intention to participate in a linked undergraduate/graduate program may be declared at the time of matriculation into the bachelor's program, or at any time thereafter, but is contingent upon maintaining a cumulative GPA of 3.0 (or greater, as specified by a specific program); formal acceptance to the master's degree program is undertaken prior to March 1st of the next-to-last undergraduate year, and requires a minimum undergraduate cumulative GPA of 3.00 (or greater, as specified by an individual program);
+- a. the component bachelor's and master's degrees must already exist as licensed and stateaccredited degree programs; - b. the individual and combined minimum credit requirements are 120 for the bachelor's degree portion and a minimum of 18 credits (6000-level) for the master's degree portion for a minimum total of 138 credits; - c. graduate credits may be applied to the requirements of the undergraduate degree, but undergraduate credits may not be applied to the requirements of the graduate degree; - d. graduate credits taken during the final undergraduate year are used to substitute designated courses in the bachelor's degree program.
+The substituted courses must not imperil any relevant agency accreditation requirements, and completion of the bachelor's degree must still be possible if the criteria for matriculation into the master's degree are not met: - e. graduate course requirements taken at the undergraduate level to fulfill undergraduate degree requirements may be applied to the graduate degree, provided that at least 18 6000-level graduate credits remain in the master's portion of the linked plan for completing both degrees; - f. all prevailing program requirements for each component degree must be met (e.g., ExEd requirement for the bachelors, capstone requirement for the master's); - g. intention to participate in a linked undergraduate/graduate program may be declared at the time of matriculation into the bachelor's program, or at any time thereafter, but is contingent upon maintaining a cumulative GPA of 3.0 (or greater, as specified by a specific program); formal acceptance to the master's degree program is undertaken prior to March 1st of the next-to-last undergraduate year, and requires a minimum undergraduate cumulative GPA of 3.00 (or greater, as specified by an individual program);